elugens/hello-javascript/docs/additional-questions/network-requests/long-polling.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The main difference is that long polling is a much better way to poll server, because it is also quite easy to implement and delivers messages without delays.
-Regular polling can suffer from delays between requests of up to 10 seconds.
-In fact, the server is bombed with a request every 10 seconds, leaving regular polling as a less than performant way of polling.
+  <div><strong>Interview Response:</strong> The main difference is that long polling is a much better way to poll the server because it is relatively easy to implement and delivers messages without delays.
+Regular polling can suffer from delays between requests of up to 10 seconds, and the server is bombed with a request every 10 seconds, leaving regular polling as a less than equitable way of polling.
     </div>
   </div>
 </details>